mboyea/.dotfiles/README.md

 ---
 ## A Linux Mint configuration with a retro-terminal aesthetic

-My favorite way to do focused work on Linux is using macros/keybinds to jump around terminals in a tiling window manager where I barely touch my mouse.
+My favorite way to do focused work is on Linux using keybinds to jump around terminals in a tiling window manager where I barely touch my mouse.
 However, those are very custom setups and sometimes I need my laptop to *just work* like a normal computer...

 - I **don't** want to spend time *manually setting up drivers*